anhnguyendepocen/AdvancedR/README.md

 # Advanced R

-Advanced R Short Course Materials for May Institute 2017
+Advanced R short course materials for May Institute 2017

 (For internal development and use by course instructors.)